Mukilya/Glycemic-Variability-Analysis-in-PostgreSQL/README.md

   - Enabled reusable glucose window calculations and biomarker aggregations

 - **Range Partitioning:**
-  - Applied to `dexcom` and `hr` tables based on `timestamp` ranges
+  - Applied to foodlog table as it has two different year data's for patient
   - Reduced scan time and improved performance for hourly/daily summaries

 - **Stored Procedures & Triggers:**
-  - Automated alert generation for abnormal glucose or physiological spikes
+  - Automated alert generation for abnormal glucose or physiological spikes or high risk Foodlog entry
   - Enabled real-time updates to summary tables and patient flags

 - **Materialized Views:**